 Getting to Sebastian Inlet State Park

 Sebastian Inlet State Park is actually located in both Brevard and Indian River County, and although there are several entrances to the park, the easiest to get to are off route A1A.
-There is a bridge across the water (the county line runs right through the middle) and you’ll find the main entrance just before the bridge in Brevard County (if you’re putting the address into Google Maps, make sure you choose the ‘Surfside Grill and Adventures’ option when prompted to pick a location).
+The Sebastian Inlet bridge goes across the water (the county line runs right through the middle) and you’ll find the main entrance just before the bridge in Brevard County (if you’re putting the address into Google Maps, make sure you choose the ‘Surfside Grill and Adventures’ option when prompted to pick a location).

 Think carefully about what you’re looking to do before you choose an entrance, because there’s no easy way to cross the water to get to the other side of the park once you’ve chosen where to park.

 We chose the Main entrance because this gave us access to the tide pool and the fishing jetty, which is where we wanted to go, but take a look at the park map ahead of time to see where you’ll be better off parking.